Homemade Fig Jam Recipe – Prepared, all natural, with fresh beautiful figs, without pectin, and with only 3 ingredients.

 - Store in a cool and dry place

-- Store in fridge once you open the jam
+- Store in the fridge once you open the jam

 Essential Jam making tips

 Here I’m addressing some issues that can happen when your jam hasn’t cooked properly At the same time you can gather useful jam making tips that I share within each question: